School Science Lessons

 Rochelle salt, KNaC4H4O6.4H2O, potassium sodium tartrate tetrahydrate, Seignette salt,

-Seidlitz powder, a double salt of tartaric acid
+Seidlitz powder is a double salt of tartaric acid

 It has a saline cooling taste as a laxative, and the large deliquescent monoclinic crystals are piezoelectric and used in "crystal" phonograph pickups.